axelarnetwork/axelarate-community/Exercises/exercise_2_btc_transfer_with_c2d2.md

 c2d2cli eth-accounts
 ```

 Account 0 will be used to send transactions.
-Go to [https://faucet.ropsten.be/](https://faucet.ropsten.be/) to get some Ropsten ETH.
+Go to [https://faucet.ropsten.be/](https://faucet.ropsten.be/) to get some Ropsten ETH for the sender account.

 ### Mint ERC20 Bitcoin tokens on Ethereum
 1. Generate a Bitcoin deposit address.
 The Ethereum address you provide will be linked to the deposit address and receive the pegged bitcoin (Satoshi tokens) on the Ethereum testnet.

     ```
-    c2d2cli deposit-btc ethereum [ethereum recipient address]
+    c2d2cli deposit-btc ethereum [your ethereum recipient address]
     ```

     You will see the deposit Bitcoin address printed in the terminal